-The Miracle Worker is a 2000 biographic film based on the life of the author Helen Keller.
+The Miracle Worker is a 2000 biographic film based on the life of author Helen Keller.
 The story was adapted from Helen Keller’s autobiography in 1903 which portrayed the struggles of living as a deaf, mute, and blind child in those times.
-Another major character in the film is Anne Sullivan, Helen’s teacher and lifelong companion.
-It is an inspiring television film that portrays the relationship of two people – a teacher who gradually helps a child to live beyond her disabilities.
+Another major character in the film is Anne Sullivan, Helen’s teacher who gradually helps her to live beyond her disabilities.
 In real life, Helen Keller grew up to be an author, activist, and lecturer.
 She was also the first deaf-blind person to earn a Bachelor’s degree – an amazing feat during those times.

-Like The Miracle Worker, Temple Grandin is another inspiring film of someone succeeding despite the challenges in life.
-As its title says, the 2010 biopic film tells the story of Temple Grandin, an autistic woman who revolutionized the way of handling livestock through humane innovations.
-What’s great about this film is that it shows the audience how Temple took inspiration from her surroundings and experience and turn that into something revolutionary.
-Today, Temple Grandin has published over 60 papers on animal behavior and is also a consultant in the industry.
+Temple Grandin is another inspiring film about an autistic woman who revolutionized the way of handling livestock through humane innovations.
+What’s great about this film is that it shows the audience how Temple took inspiration from her own surroundings and experiences.

-Frida Kahlo is an amazing artist and one of the best feminist icons that deserve a biopic.
+Frida Kahlo is an amazing artist and one of the best feminist icons we have.
 Fortunately, a 2002 film titled Frida exists with Salma Hayek acting as Frida Kahlo.
-The film itself portrays Frida’s life: both as a surrealist painter and her personal life.
-The biopic takes on a unique way of telling her story.
-Paying tribute to Frida Kahlo as a surrealist painter, the scenes in the film starts as a painting which gradually turns to a real-life setting with real actors.
+It portrays Frida’s life: both as a surrealist painter and as a woman.
+The biopic takes on a unique way of telling her story, depicting scenes as part of a painting then gradually turning them into real-life settings.

-If we’re going to talk about best biopics, the 1993 Schindler’s List with Steven Spielberg as its director is at the top of the list.
-This haunting film follows the story of a Oskar Schindler, with his wife, who manages to save thousands of Polish-Jewish people from World War II’s Holocaust.
-It’s a historical movie that relives the horrors of the war then, but also the small glimpses of humanity in people during that time.
+If we’re going to talk about the best biopics, the 1993 Schindler’s List with Steven Spielberg as its director is at the top of the list.
+This haunting film follows the story of Oskar Schindler, with his wife, who manages to save thousands of Polish-Jewish people from World War II’s Holocaust.
+It’s a historical movie that relives the horrors of the war, but also gives small glimpses of humanity in people during that time.
 The film has won several awards, including Academy Award’s Best Picture, and has even received the gratitude of the Jewish community.

 Eddie Redmayne spectacularly portrays theoretical physicist Stephen Hawking in the 2014 film, Theory of Everything.
 The film itself is an adaptation of Stephen Hawking’s wife, Jane Hawking’s 2007 memoir, Travelling to Infinity: My Life with Stephen.
 This is why Theory of Everything follows Stephen’s story from his time in university to his diagnosis to his professional career.
 All of this intertwined with his personal relationships, most especially with Jane Hawking.
-Just like other films mentioned earlier, it is a story of person rising despite adversities.
-However, it is also an amazing film which portrays Stephen Hawking as a normal person, and not just a genius physicist (though he is also that).
+Just like other films mentioned earlier, it is a story of a person rising despite of adversities.

-Another great biopic that is making the rounds recently is Radioactive which premiered during the 2019 Toronto International Film Festival.
+Another great biopic is Radioactive which premiered during the 2019 Toronto International Film Festival.
 The film also focuses on one of the greatest scientists we know today, Marie Curie.
-Marie Curie is famous for her discovery of the elements, polonium and radium.
+Marie Curie is famous for her discovery of the elements, polonium, and radium.
 Radioactive especially highlights her personal relationships, her career as a scientist, and her struggles as a woman in a male-dominated field.